ec-jrc/lisflood-utilities/README.md

 1. Subsets the global maps to the clone map area.
 1. Saves the data to netCDF-4 files (one for each fraction).

 The maps are produced for the period spanning `year_start` to `year_end` and saved to `output_folder` (all specified in the configuration file).
-For years without data, we use data from the closest year.
-For 1984, for example, we use HYDE data from 1980 (the closest year with HYDE data), and for March 1981, we use GSWE data from March 1985 (the first year with GSWE data).
+For years without data, the script uses data from the closest year.
+For 1984, for example, HYDE data from 1980 (the closest year with HYDE data) are used, while for March 1981, GSWE data from March 1985 (the first year with GSWE data) are used.

 # System requirements